The model theory of metric lattices: pseudofinite partition lattices: Model Theory of Metric Structures

 \item Given a language $\fk L$ we say that $\cc M$ is an \emph{$\fk L$-structure} if $\cc M$ consists of a complete metric space of diameter one along with a collection of functions and distinguished elements satisfying the following.
 For every function symbol $f\in\fk L$ there is a corresponding uniformly continuous function $f^{\cc M}: M^{a(f)}\rightarrow M$ where $a(f)$ is the arity of $f$ and $\Delta_f$ is a witness of the uniform continuity of $f^{\cc M}$.
 For every relation symbol $R\in\cc L$ there is a corresponding uniformly continuous function $R^{\cc M}: M^{a(R)}\rightarrow [0,1]$ where $a(R)$ is the arity of $R$ and $\Delta_R$ is a witness of the uniform continuity of $R^{\cc M}$.
 For every constant symbol $c\in\fk L$ there is a corresponding distinguished element $c^\cc M\in M$.

 \item The notions of substructure and embedding between $\cc L$-structures are defined in an analogous way to first order logic.

-\item The terms are constructed analogously to classical first order logic.
-Similarly, the formulas are constructed following the same process as in first order logic.
-In addition, limits of formulas that converge uniformly over all $\cc L$-structures are also considered formulas.
+\item The $\fk L$-terms are constructed analogously to classical first order logic.
+Similarly, the $\fk L$-formulas are constructed following the same process as in first order logic.
 A formula with no unquantified variables is called a \emph{sentence}.
 A formula $\vp(x)$ is \emph{satisfied} for some tuple $a\in M$ for $\cc M$ an $\cc L$-structure if $\vp^{\cc M}(a)=0$.